DoStini/enei-golang-workshop/slides/presentation.md

     - Avoids complex locking mechanisms, reducing the proneness to deadlocks
 - **Design for concurrency**:
     - Break problems into independent, concurrent tasks
-    - Create clear ownership boundaries for data
     - Use message passing patterns instead of shared memory when appropriate
 - **Balance concurrency levels**:
     - Too few concurrent tasks underutilizes resources
     - Too many can lead to context switching overhead
     - Match concurrency to available hardware resources
-    - Consider workload characteristics when determining optimal concurrency

 ---

 ## Solutions that Go provides

-- Golang supports traditional mechanisms such as mutex, semaphores and condition variables
+- Golang supports traditional mechanisms such as mutex and condition variables
 - Golang has channels, which are a way for goroutines to communicate
 - This allows us to effectively improve our concurrency design by sharing through communication
 - With this pattern, we are reducing the proneness to deadlocks and race conditions